mrkutly/email-signup/README.md

 - Clone down this repo to your local machine

 - To run with yarn
+  If you do not have yarn installed an your machine, you can download it [here|https://yarnpkg.com/lang/en/docs/install/#mac-stable]

   Navigate to the root directory of this project.